-Gmail was known in my early days to be a real black box.
-It is very complicated to get information about the reputation level of an IP and/or a subdomain/domain.
-You had to do a lot of tests and assume that you had found the solution to the problem.
+When I started dealing with deliverability issues (around 2009), Gmail was known as a real black box.
+It's very complicated to get information on the reputation level of an IP and/or subdomain/domain.
+You had to carry out a lot of tests and assume you'd found the solution to the problem.

-A few years ago, Google decided to open up and make available a comprehensive tool that will enable advertisers (or routers) to obtain reputation information, and thus improve their email deliverability.
+A few years later, Google decided to open up and make available a comprehensive tool that will enable advertisers (or routers) to obtain information about their reputation (domain/ip), and thus improve their email deliverability.
 Just goes to show that anything is possible in life!

 How do I set up Google Postmaster Tools?

-The tool, even though it is available to everyone, needs to be configured before it can be used... and yes not everyone can access everyone's data 😉 It is domain or subdomain based.
-Take note that if you set the tool for one domain and that domain has multiple subdomains, the data in the tool will be aggregated.
+The tool, although accessible to all, must be configured before being used... and yes, not everyone can access everyone else's data 😉 It's based on the domain or sub-domain.
+Note that if you set up the tool for one domain and that domain has several sub-domains, the data in the tool will be aggregated.

-Before creating your access, you will have to make sure that your domain or subdomain has at least one of the two authentication systems (SPF or DKIM) set up.
-Otherwise, you won't have any data in the tool.
+Before creating your access, you'll need to ensure that your domain or sub-domain has SPF and DKIM authentication set up (to meet Google's new requirements).
+Otherwise, you won't have any data in the tool (especially if DKIM isn't set up correctly).

-The access to the tool is done through the domain name to monitor via the following url: https://postmaster.google.com/managedomains
+Access to the tool is via the domain name to be monitored via the following url: https://postmaster.google.com/managedomains

 2. Share read access